Tulsene/LazyWhale/README.md

 - [ ] params_checker
 - [ ] dict_to_str
 - [ ] check_for_enough_funds
--- [ ] buy funds
+- [ ] buy funds
---- [ ] not enough
+- [ ] not enough
----- [ ] Check maths when the whole strategy is under actual price
+- [ ] Check maths when the whole strategy is under actual price
---- [ ] look for moar funds
+- [ ] look for moar funds
--- [ ] sell funds
+- [ ] sell funds
---- [ ] not enough
+- [ ] not enough
---- [ ] look for moar funds
+- [ ] look for moar funds
 - [ ] display_user_trades
 - [ ] strat_init
--- [ ] remove open orders outside the strategy
+- [ ] remove open orders outside the strategy
--- [ ] Create lists with all remaining orders price
+- [ ] Create lists with all remaining orders price
 - [ ] set_first_orders
--- [ ] Open an order if needed or move an already existing order
+- [ ] Open an order if needed or move an already existing order
 - [ ] remove_safety_order
 - [ ] set_safety_orders
 - [ ] remove_orders_off_strat
 - [ ] check_if_no_orders
--- [ ] Create a fake buy order if needed or stop LW
+- [ ] Create a fake buy order if needed or stop LW
--- [ ] Create orders
+- [ ] Create orders
--- [ ] Create a fake sell order if needed or stop LW -- [ ] Create orders
+- [ ] Create a fake sell order if needed or stop LW
+- [ ] Create orders
 - [ ] compare_orders
--- [ ] Buys
+- [ ] Buys
+- [ ] set_several_buy maths
--- [ ] Sells
+- [ ] Sells
 - [ ] update_open_orders
 - [ ] limit_nb_orders
--- [ ] When there is too much buy orders on the order book -- [ ] When there is not enough buy order in the order book -- [ ] When there is too much sell orders on the order book -- [ ] When there is not enough sell order in the order book
+- [ ] When there is too much buy orders on the order book
+- [ ] When there is not enough buy order in the order book
+- [ ] When there is too much sell orders on the order book
+- [ ] When there is not enough sell order in the order book